Muhammedsuwaneh/PlanItTaskScheduler/README.md

 ## Prerequisites

 The client runs using npm and the api uses nuget packages.
-The api packages are already present in the repository therefore no installation is required.
+Api packages are already present in the repository therefore no installation is required.
 However, some packages might be out-of-date and will need some update

 To run the project follow the instructions below